getsentry/sentry-docs/src/collections/_documentation/platforms/native/index.md

 that it can be launched when initializing the SDK.
 The path is evaluated relative to the current working directory at runtime.

+{% capture __alert_content -%}
+We do not recommend to run Crashpad on Linux as development of the Crashpad library for Linux has not been completed.
+The Sentry SDK is subject to limitations of Crashpad, which on Linux include:

+ - No support for HTTPs uploads.
+Crash reports can only be uploaded to Sentry using insecure HTTP connections.
+ - Limited crash handler support.
+In some cases, the crash handler may be unstable or not capture the process state correctly.

+Consider to use the [Breakpad distribution](#google-breakpad) instead.
+{%- endcapture -%}
+{%- include components/alert.html
+  title="Warning"
+  content=__alert_content
+  level="warning"
+%}

 ### Event Attachments (Preview)

 Besides the Minidump file, Sentry can optionally store additional files uploaded